mntlra/ACORDAR-Repro-py/README.md

   pip install -r requirements.txt
 ```

-**Wget log files language:** The code exploit the Wget program to download the datasets and extract the download statistics anlyzing the Wget log file, which may be produced in the system's preferred language.
+**Wget log files language:** The code exploits the Wget program to download the datasets and extract the download statistics analyzing the Wget log file, which may be produced in the system's preferred language.
 These statistics are necessary for the correct execution of the parsing phase.
-Please make sure Wget log files are in English.
+Please make sure the Wget log files are in English.

 ## Usage
 Users can deploy the code using `main.py` and setting the following parameters:

 - `---mode` [default value: `full`]: specifies the run modality.
 Indeed, it is possible to perform the full pipeline (download + parse) or execute a specific module.
-Possible values are: `full`to run the full pipeline; `download`to download the datasets; `parse`to parse the datasets.
+Possible values are: `full` to run the full pipeline; `download` to download the datasets; and `parse` to parse the datasets.
 Note that to  perform only the parsing phase you must have already downloaded the datasets.

 - `--decompress` [default value: `True`]: specifies whether the compressed files must be decompressed during the parsing phase.